Vera C. Rubin Observatory

 Vera C. Rubin Observatory, currently under construction on Cerro Pachón in Chile, is an 8-meter-class telescope coupled to a 3.2-gigapixel camera – the world’s largest digital camera ever fabricated for optical astronomy.

 Vera C. Rubin Observatory, currently under construction in Chile, will conduct an unprecedented, decade-long survey of the optical sky called the Legacy Survey of Space and Time (LSST).
-Once Rubin Observatory begins operations in October 2022, it will revolutionize the field of astronomy and what we know about the Universe.
+Once Rubin Observatory begins operations it will revolutionize the field of astronomy and what we know about the Universe.

 Rubin Observatory is not just a telescope, it’s a complex, integrated system consisting of an 8-meter class wide-field ground-based telescope, a 3.2-gigapixel camera, an automated data processing system, and a public engagement platform.
 Rubin Observatory seeks to enable science in four main areas: